 - Marketing a new product or service

 The ultimate goal when developing a new product is pretty clear: maintain and/or increase your company’s results by constantly satisfying your customer’s ever-changing demands.

 It’s extremely important to clearly define your target market and your personas in order to identify the customer base characteristics as well as define the paths to follow when improving your products/services.

 Knowing who you want to please and sell to is critical for defining your development strategy.
 That’s why it’s so important to conduct both quantitative and qualitative research all through the new product development process – from the concept to the launch.

-Product Marketing can be defined as the intersection of Product, Sales and Marketing.
-It’s basically the role of communicating the product, features, benefits, etc. for all the company’s stakeholders.
+Product Marketing can be defined as the intersection of Product, Sales, and Marketing.
+It’s basically the role of communicating the product, features, benefits, etc. to all the company’s stakeholders.